atviriduomenys/spinta/docs/manual/access.rst

   changelog.

 :wipe:
-  Clients can do a hard delete, objects will be deleted permanently.
+  Clients can do a hard delete, objects will be deleted permanently, without any trace in changelog.
+This is usually used in test environments and should not be used in production environments.

 For example you can give read access to all data by giving client